 While the card is cool and takes a page from cards carrying much higher status (and annual fees), I’ll admit that it’s all kind of unnecessary for me.
 Since the main benefit is the 2% back from Apple Pay transactions and I already have 1% back cards, I really don’t have a need to carry around my physical Apple Card — especially given all of Apple’s warnings regarding care.

 Final Thoughts on Apple Card

 As an Apple fanboy, I was already pretty much on board with the idea of Apple Card.
 However, as a personal finance nerd, I was a bit more hesitant going in.
-Ultimately, after trying the card for myself, I feel the two sides reconcile nicely.
-In other words, I think the Apple Card is a worthy rewards credit card that’s earned its spot in my (digital) wallet.
+Ultimately, after trying the card for myself, I feel the two sides reconcile nicely enough.
+In other words, I think the Apple Card is a relatively worthy rewards credit card that’s earned its spot in my (digital) wallet.

 With all that, I’m glad I decided to apply for the Apple Card and look forward to seeing where Apple takes the offering from here.

 Also published on Medium.